 Schedules will be posted on the website and kept updated with reschedules.

-If there is doubt as to whether or not you will be playing due to inclement weather please have your parents and yourself check the website @ www.spaa.com The website will be updated by 4:00 PM on weekdays, 7:30 AM on Saturdays and 11:30 AM on Sundays.
-Feel free to give web site addresses to your parents but please instruct your parents and players not to call our office for rain out information.
+If there is doubt as to whether or not you will be playing due to inclement weather please have your parents and yourself check the rainout line app or call 636-400-0122.
+Updates are made by 4:00 PM Monday - Friday; 7:30 AM on Saturdays and 11:30 AM on Sundays.
+Feel free to give the web site addresses to your parents but please instruct your parents and players not to call our office for rain out information.
+Any parents that opted in to our communications during registration will also get an email if the field is rained out.

 If you need to forfeit a game with out penalty, you should call the SPAA office at 636-397-3149 and let us know that you will not be able to field a team.
 We will contact the opposing manager.

-NO ALCOHOLIC BEVERAGES of any kind are allowed in our parks while SPAA holds a permit for them.
+NO ALCOHOLIC BEVERAGES of any kind are allowed in our parks while SPAA holds the permit.
 Violation of this could result in forfeiture and serious action taken by our board.
 Please help us by informing your parents of this.
 Anyone caught with alcohol will be asked to dispose of it or put it away.
-If they refuse to do so the y will be ejected from the park, the police will be called and their team will run the risk of forfeiting.
+If they refuse to do so they will be ejected from the park, the police will be called and their team will run the risk of forfeiting.

 As a manager and a coach we ask you to remember that no smoking, electronic cigarettes or tobacco products are allowed in or near the dugout or playing area.
 Penalty for the first offense will be a warning; ejection will result in a repeat offense.
 We ask you, whether a spectator, coach, manager or league official, to also please be considerate of other individuals while using tobacco products in the pavilion areas also.